kingarthurdavis78/startup/README.md

   - retrieving responses
   - submitting votes
   - retrieving vote status
-- **DB** - Store users, responses, votes, and score in database.
+- **DB** - Store users, responses, votes, and scores in the database.
-- **Login** - Register and login users.
-Credentials securely stored in database.
-Cant join game without login
+- **Login** - Register and log in users.
+Credentials are securely stored in the database.
+Can't join game without login
 - **WebSocket** - As each user votes, their votes are broadcast to all other users.
 - **React** - Application ported to use the React web framework.